czech-radio/cro-rundown-sdk/README.md

 - [ ] Organize (sort) the rundowns.
 - [ ] Normalize (clean) the rundowns.
 - [ ] Extract (parse) the data from rundowns.
+- [ ] Check: get inof what will be executed.

 Use `cro.rundown.parse` command to: &hellip;